enumag/enumag.cz/source/_posts/2016-09-20-symfony-validator-comparison-constraints.md

 ---
-title: "Symfony/Validator (1/3): Comparison constraints"
+title: "How to do Comparison Constraints in Symfony/Validator"
 categories:
     - Symfony
 perex: > # multi-line string